Piedmont Bike Tour

 Day Three: Through the Langhe Hills

 Cycle over the famous Langhe Hills, an intimate landscape filled with vineyards, truffles, gracious medieval towns like Montabone and Rocchetta Palafea, and stunning panoramas of an ancient landscape.
-Stop for lunch at the ristorante of our friends Gianni and Mina’s before arriving at the converted monastery of San Maurizio, a luxurious Relais & Châteaux property.
+Stop for lunch with our friends, Gianni and Mina, at their farmhouse ristorante before arriving at the converted monastery of San Maurizio, a luxurious Relais & Châteaux property.
 Enjoy unsurpassed views over the Dolcetto and Moscato vineyards and finely manicured grounds.
-Tonight we’ll dine at our favorite local restaurant where the young chef Fabrizio will wow you with his interpretation of typical Piedmontese cuisine.
+Tonight we’ll dine at our favorite local restaurant and enoteca where the chef will wow you with his interpretation of typical Piedmontese cuisine.

 Meals: Breakfast / Lunch / Dinner